FREQUENTLY ASKED QUESTIONS

 Structure governs function.
 The SomaTHERAPY program will give you essentially all manual techniques you’ll need to effectively treat the musculoskeletal system and produce lasting effects.

-What is the class format?
+What is the class format and starting times?

 What is included in my registration fee for the SomaTherapy Courses?

-Printed Manuals (techniques & anatomy)
+Printed or Electronic Manuals (techniques & anatomy)

 Course supplies & equipment